 I’m Not Married to the Parent of My Child.
 Can I Still Get Child Support?

 It is possible to get youngster support even if you were never married to the child’s other parent.
-The Florida family courts can address a request for youngster support and child custody as part of a divorce case or as part of a stand-alone case involving two parents who were never married to each other.
+The Florida family courts can address a request for youngster support and child custody as part of a divorce case or as part of a stand-alone case or paternity involving two parents who were never married to each other.

 How is Child Support Decided if the Parents Live in Different States?